specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 Evidence-Based

 The methods that I bring to our sessions have been researched extensively and are shown to be effective for anxiety, fear, and OCD related difficulties.
-These include Exposure Therapy, Acceptance and Commitment Therapy, and Mindfulness-Based Cognitive Therapy.
+These include Exposure Therapy, Acceptance and Commitment Therapy, and Mindfulness-Based Self-Compassion.

 Relationship-Oriented